LucrativeForce/100-days-of-code-portfolio/README.md

 # 🐍 100 Days of Code – My Python Journey

-I’m following the 100 Days of Code challenge, but at my own pace.
+I’m following the 100 Days of Code challenge.
 Instead of rushing through one project per day, I’m documenting each coding session so I can focus on *understanding deeply before moving on*.

-This means some projects will take multiple sessions (and therefore multiple “days” in my log).
-That’s perfectly fine — the goal is **consistency and growth, not speed**.
+That way I can create with AI tools on a deeper level! 🤩🥳
 ---

 📑 **Table of Contents**